Next post.

 Reckon so, if the bait shop’s still open.

-other spellings: yinz, yunz, you ones, and you’uns
+variations: yinz, yunz, you ones, you’uns

 ★ Don’t be surprised to hear "yinz" outside Pittsburgh.
 Country folks in parts of Appalachia still use it right alongside "you’uns" and "yuns." ★